shitcoinswap/.github/profile/README.md

 # Welcome to the Shitcoin Society

-We are developing an extensible open source trading platform
+We are developing Shitcoin Swap, the extensible open source trading platform

-## Projects in development
+## Projects to be listed

 - [DoltCoin](https://github.com/shitcoinsociety/doltcoin): A simple crypto-currency backed by Dolt.